flast101/docker-privesc/README.md

 Requirements:

 - Access to a shell on the target with a user which can run Docker.
 - The target should have either an internet connection or an image installed in Docker.
-Use `docker images` to check and change the "alpine" image accordingly.
-If there is no image go to https://hub.docker.com to get one and upload it on the target in your working directory.
+Use **`docker images`** to check and change the "alpine" image accordingly.
+If there is no image go to [https://hub.docker.com](https://hub.docker.com) to get one (tar.gz file with its Dockerfile) and upload it on the target in your working directory.

 Now let's put this down in a bash script: